Why Marco’s Pizza Is A Great Franchise For Veterans

 Interested in joining the fastest-growing pizza franchise in the U.S.?
 Marco’s Pizza® has a strong history of supporting U.S. veterans.
 We are proud to announce a formal commitment to being an excellent franchise for veterans through the launch of our new veterans recruiting initiative, designed to keep a steady stream of highly-qualified veterans in our franchisee pipeline.

 “We want to make sure that veterans know that Marco’s has wonderful leadership and ownership opportunities for them,” says longtime U.S. Army Veteran Scott Quagliata, Marco’s Vice President, Veterans Program and Recruiting.
 “Veterans make great franchisees because the very nature of the franchise business involves understanding and adhering to operational standards.
 There is a direct correlation between success in the military and success in business.”

 Marco’s Pizza is a top franchise for veterans

 If you are active duty military or have previously served, we want to work with you.
 Marco’s Pizza has a well-established history of giving back to the men and women who have already given so much to our country, and this new initiative formalizes our outreach to U.S. veterans.
 We’ve been recognized for our commitment as an employer of choice for veterans, having been included on Entrepreneur magazine’s Top Franchises for Veterans ranking.
-Marco’s is also a proud participant in the International Franchise Association’s VetFran Program, which offers veterans a $5,000 discount on their initial licensing fee.
+Marco’s is also a proud participant in the International Franchise Association’s VetFran Program, and we offer veterans a $10,000 discount on the initial franchise fee.

 “We want to make sure that we’re not just giving jobs, but meaningful careers and meaningful lives to people so they can raise their families and make all their dreams come true — utilizing the Marco’s Pizza business model as just a tool in that quest,” says Marco’s Pizza President Bryon Stephens.